pgr301-exam-atumn-2018-100018/pgr301-exam-18-infra/docs/readme.md

 Docker run-command, building an application with no unit tests (example app from lessons 7 and 8).
 Due to this, and the context of the bullet point being under the application header, I assume this means that the Maven (mentioned in a bullet point above) build on the machine should fail, not the pipeline.

+Now that the project fulfils the requirement to "Basic Pipeline" I can work on feature to raise the grade.
+Considering it is only a few days to delivery, I'm probably limited to one, and in that case I choose the "Surveillance, warning, and metrics"
+It was a bit difficult getting started, not being used to the add-on, or even using add-ons on pipelines.
+I'm not entirely sure if I had the right idea, but I'm sure I'm on the right track.
+One interesting incident with the website of hosted graphite, is that it seems like I broke the CSS, with a big portion of the page displaying a pop-up guide to adding data that I can't remove.
+The mouse also click the wrong element, fault in the Y-axis.

 TODO: